 WELCOME TO SPIRIT PRAYERS MINISTRY, FELLOW- PRAYER WARRIOR!

 Praying in the spirit or tongues with all prayers is essential to Christian life and spiritual growth.
 We can find this practice throughout the Bible, from the Old Testament to the New Testament scriptures.
 This article will explore biblical examples of praying in the spirit or tongues and consider how this spiritual discipline can benefit our daily lives.
-We will also look at some tips for beginning a praying in the spirit or tongues prayer life and answer some common questions about these kinds of prayers.
-Finally, we will reflect on how intercession through praying in the spirit or tongues can reveal God’s purposes and deepen our relationship with Him.
+We will also look at some tips for beginning a praying in the spirit or tongues prayer life and answer some common questions about these prayers.
+Finally, we will reflect on how intercession through praying in the spirit or tongues can reveal God’s purposes and deepen our relationship.